sam-was-here/PUMBA-Keyboard/README.md

 *   Cap Lock is now PS2_KEY_LANG3
 *   Sending data (Lock led) to the ps2 keyboard dont work using a SAMD board.

+On the PUMBA Keyboard you can change settings like how long it takes for the screen to turn off, the rotation of the screen, and what the function key is. currently there is no way to change these settings using the keyboard but you can change them in the code or put the setting in a file on the sd card. the pumba on start up looks for a config file located /SETTING/CONFIG.TXT on sd card to change the settings.

+To change setting using the SD card
+ 1. make a file on sd card called CONFIG.TXT in a folder named SETTING
+ 2. in the config file put the name of the settings folloed by a "="
+   * sleep sleep
+ 3.
+ 4.